Modern Algorithms for Symbolic Summation and Integration

-Context: The course "Modern Algorithms for Symbolic Summation and Integration" is a research course from the Master 2 in Computer Science program, of the Computer Science Department of the Ecole Normale Supérieure in Lyon.
+Context: The course "Modern Algorithms for Symbolic Summation and Integration" (CR11) is a research course from the Master 2 in Computer Science program, of the Computer Science Department of the Ecole Normale Supérieure in Lyon.

-The lectures will be delivered in the academic year 2022-2023 (for 16 x 2h and 5 ECTS), on Wednesdays (3:45pm-5:45pm) and Thursdays (8am-10am), during the period 14/09/2022 and 10/11/2022 (see the detailed schedule below).
+The lectures will be delivered in the academic year 2024-2025 (for 16 x 2h and 5 ECTS), on Tuesdays (3:45pm-5:45pm) and Wednesdays (8am-10am), during the period 19/11/2024 and 29/01/2025 (see the detailed schedule below).

 Instructors: Alin Bostan, Bruno Salvy, Gilles Villard.